websanco/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/creating-oauth2-applications.md

 **Privacy Policy URL:** Add a link to your application's privacy policy.

-**Token Introspection:** Allow your application to retrieve metadata from the token by requesting it from @product@.
+**Token Introspection:** Allow your application to retrieve metadata from the token by requesting it from DXP.
 This implements [RFC 7662](https://tools.ietf.org/html/rfc7662).